CurveDocs/curve-docs/docs/crvUSD/priceaggregator.md

     Function to set a new admin.

+    Emits: `SetAdmin`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `_admin` |  `address` | New Admin |

+    !!!note
+        This function is only callable by the admin of the contract.

     ??? quote "Source code"